 2. Never change the URL of a blog

-From the "Sites" list in network admin you can edit any of the blogs in your site.
+From the "Sites" list in network admin you can "edit" any of the blogs in your site.
 One of the fields you can change is the URL (web address) of the blog.
 However, you should never do this as it will almost certainly lead to unintended consequences.
 The link structure for the blog will be changed and navigation to content lost.
-If you make a mistake on setting up a new blog with its URL, delete the blog and recreate it with the correcr name.
+If you make a mistake in naming a new blog when you set it up by, for example, mis-spelling the URL, delete the blog and recreate it with the correct name.

 3. Never open up registrations to your sites

 In the Network Admin Settings is a tickbox entitled "Registration Settings, Allow new sites to be registered".
 This should always be set to "Registration is disabled".
 Wordpress Network Administrators can always create new blogs regardless of this setting.
-If you allow open registration on your blog platform you may get 100s of spam blogs (splogs) being set up requiring a major tidying up operation.
+If you allow open registration on your blog platform you may get 100s of spam blogs (splogs) being set up requiring a major tidying up operation or worse.

 4. Don't make all your teachers Network Admins